AniruddhaThorat/vehicle-spec-rag/README.md

+**Project Summary**

-This project implements a Retrieval-Augmented Generation (RAG) pipeline to extract structured automotive specifications from workshop manuals using a locally hosted LLM (Mistral-7B).
+This project builds a fully local Retrieval-Augmented Generation (RAG) system to extract structured automotive specifications from large workshop manuals.
+It combines semantic retrieval (FAISS + Sentence-Transformers) with instruction-tuned LLM inference (Mistral-7B) to produce deterministic JSON outputs.
+The system runs offline and is designed for scalable technical document understanding.